Kaijun/pipeline/docs/enabling-ha.md

 **Note:** If you set `-disable-ha=false` and run multiple replicas of the Controller, each replica will process work items separately, which will lead to unwanted behavior when creating resources (e.g., `TaskRuns`, etc.).

-In general, setting `-disable-ha=false` is not recommended.
+In general, setting `-disable-ha=true` is not recommended.
 Instead, to disable HA, simply run one replica of the Controller deployment.

 ## Webhook HA